tsundberg/bdd-itake-2017/README.md

-# bdd-itake-2017
+# Behaviour-Driven Development, BDD

-A demonstration of BDD at I T.A.K.E Unconference 2017
+This is the example showed at [I T.A.K.E Unconference 2017] (http://itakeunconf.com/sessions/behaviour-driven-development-bdd/).

+Feel free to address any questions to [thomas@thinkcode.se](mailto:thomas@thinkcode.se).